tobybreckon/DoG-saliency/README.md

 $ python3.x -m pip install -r requirements.txt
 $ pytest test.py
 ```
 Ensure that all tests are passed before proceeding.
-If any tests fail, ensure you have installed the modules from `requirements.txt` and are using at least python 3.7.5 and OpenCv 4.2.0
+If any tests fail, ensure you have installed the modules from `requirements.txt` and are using at least python 3.7.5 and OpenCv 4.2.0.

+Subsequently run the following command to obtain real-time saliency output from a connected camera or video file specified on the command line:

 ```
 $ python demo.py [-h] [-c CAMERA_TO_USE] [-r RESCALE] [-fs] [-g] [-l] [-m] [video_file]